rugvedp/Recipe-AI/README.md

 **Usage:**

 1. Clone this repository.
-2. Set up your GROQ_API_KEY using environment variables.
+2. Set up your GROQ_API_KEY and GEMINI_API_KEY using environment variables.
 Refer to their documentation for specific instructions.
 3. Run the `main.py` script.
 4. Upload an image of your ingredients using the Streamlit interface.
 5. Select your dietary preference.